-- application security: does the service follow the secure coding standards provided by OWASP and CERT, and are any software dependencies bundled with the application (e.g. Perl or Python modules or Ruby GEMs) regularly updated?
+- application security: does the service follow the secure coding standards provided by OWASP and CERT, and are any software dependencies bundled with the application (e.g. Perl or Python modules, or Ruby GEMs) regularly updated?

-- Communcations should be encrypted if possible
+- All communications should be encrypted, if possible.

-- Connections or at least communications should be restricted to computers in the NERSC (128.55.*.*) and possibly LBL (128.3.*.* or 131.243.*.*) address space
+- Connections should be restricted to computers in the NERSC (